JuliaLang/julia/doc/src/manual/faq.md

-The only interfaces that are stable with respect to [SemVer](https://semver.org/) of `julia` version are the Julia `Base` and standard libraries interfaces described in [the documentation](https://docs.julialang.org/) and not explicitly marked as non-stable.
+The only interfaces that are stable with respect to [SemVer](https://semver.org/) of `julia` version are the Julia `Base` and standard libraries interfaces described in [the documentation](https://docs.julialang.org/) and not marked as unstable (e.g., experimental and internal).
 Functions, types, and constants are not part of the public API if they are not included in the documentation, _even if they have docstrings_.

 ### There is a useful undocumented function/type/constant.
 Can I use it?